OlivierMounicq/CourseNotes/Git/How-Git-Works/readme.md

     3rd commit: update the readme.md file
 ```

+#### 6.1/ HEAD

 The HEAD contains the current branch.
+ When we do a checkout, we move the HEAD pointer and update the working area.